-Dapto TAFE campus is slowly, but surely, being gutted by the NSW Liberal Government.
+The Dapto TAFE campus has been slowly, but surely, systematically gutted by the NSW Government since the Liberal Government took power in 2011.

-Student and staff numbers have fallen in consecutive years since the Liberal Government took power in 2011.
+Student and staff numbers have fallen in consecutive years since 2011:

-– A significant fall in student enrolments at the campus has also occurred in each year, from 658 students in 2010 to just 348 in 2012 and 274 in 2013.
+– A significant fall in student enrolments at the campus also occurred in each year, from 658 students in 2010 to just 348 in 2012 and 274 in 2013.

 These falling numbers at the Dapto TAFE are a direct result of cuts to vocational education and training, and the sacking of TAFE staff across New South Wales.